AnyUp: Universal Feature Upsampling: Introduction

 General image feature extractors, such as DINO~\citep{caron2021emerging, oquab2023dinov2, simeoni2025dinov3}, CLIP~\citep{radford2021learning}, SigLIP~\citep{tschannen2025siglip}, or MAE~\citep{he2022masked}, have become fundamental building blocks in modern day computer vision, providing, e.g., semantics or language-alignment to a wide range of down-stream applications, such as depth estimation or 3D reconstruction~\citep{yang2024depth, wang2025vggt}, open-vocabulary semantic segmentation~\citep{engelmann2024opennerf, wysoczanska2024clip}, or benchmarking generative models~\citep{asim2025met3r}.
 An important limitation of such pre-trained models, which are usually transformer-based, is that their output feature map resolution is limited to the number of transformer tokens, preventing the prediction of pixel-level features.
 Therefore, several recent works, such as FeatUp~\citep{fu2024featup}, LoftUp~\citep{huang2025loftup}, or JAFAR~\citep{couairon2025jafar} propose learned feature upsampling methods.

 While such feature upsampling methods perform well when paired with the vision encoders with which they were trained, they are generally not encoder-agnostic at inference time and need to be retrained to be usable with a different feature extractor.
-This can be costly or, in the case of the latest large vision models~\citep{simeoni2025dinov3}, even infeasible with limited computing resources, as, during training of the upsampler, the vision encoder must be queried at least once on a higher-resolution image for every training sample.
+This can be costly or, in the case of the latest large vision models~\citep{simeoni2025dinov3}, even infeasible with limited computing resources, as, during training of the upsampler, the vision encoder must be queried multiple times for every training sample, often also on a higher-resolution image.
 In this work, we alleviate this limitation and propose \emph{\ours}, a learned feature upsampling method that generalizes to features of \emph{any size} provided in \emph{any resolution} while achieving state-of-the-art performance across various downstream tasks.
 As shown in Tab.~\ref{tab:feature-upsampling-methods}, \ours is the first of its kind.

 Feature upsamplers extract information from a low-resolution feature map and a high-resolution RGB guidance image, to infer which pixel in the high-resolution image should receive which feature~\citep{couairon2025jafar}.
 The key limitation of existing work is that their way of processing the low-resolution feature map is specific to the dimensionality and type of the used feature.
 In contrast, \ours employs a feature-agnostic layer that allows to process any feature and can also generalize to novel feature types.
 In addition to the feature-agnostic layer, we introduce a window attention procedure and a crop-based training strategy, which further improve feature upsampling quality.